- Not a substitute for professional veterinary help.

 The results showed a marked correlation between breeds and noise-sensitive fearfulness.

-Dr. Stanley Coren wrote about the Oslo results in Psychiatry Today and spoke by phone about the conclusions.
+Dr. Stanley Coren wrote about the Oslo results in Psychology Today and spoke by phone about the conclusions.
 “There is a genetic predisposition,” Coren explained.
 “There might also be a hormonal factor.”

 Female dogs were about 30 percent more likely to be afraid and neutered dogs were 72 percent more likely.
 The study also found a 3 percent increase in sensitivity in older dogs.
 Coren noted that loss of hearing offsets that increase somewhat.
 Though dogs can be afraid of both fireworks and thunder, Coren explained that those noises sound quite different to dogs.